apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 `grpc+tls://$HOST:$PORT`.

-While we think that using gRPC for the "command" layer of Flight servers makes sense, we may wish to support transport layers other than gRPC for data transfer.
+While we think that using gRPC for the "command" layer of Flight servers makes sense, we may wish to support data transport layers other than TCP for data transfer.
 One example is [RDMA][7].
+While some design and development work is required to make this possible, the idea is that gRPC could be used to coordinate get and put transfers which may be carried out on protocols other than TCP.

 ## Getting Started

-Documentation for Flight users is a work in progress, but the libraries themselves are mature enough for beta user that are tolerant of some minor API or protocol changes over the coming year.
+Documentation for Flight users is a work in progress, but the libraries themselves are mature enough for beta users that are tolerant of some minor API or protocol changes over the coming year.

 One of the easiest ways to experiment with Flight is using the Python API,